 Benedetta Panisson was born in Venice in 1980.
 She is a visual artist and works with photography, video installation and live performance.
-Graduated in Literature (with a thesis about the Aesthetics of the selfportrait in contemporary art, thesis advisor Prof. D. Goldoni) at Ca' Foscari University, Venice, and a Master in New Technology for the Art (with a thesis about the Aesthetics of pornography, thesis advisors Andrea Lissoni and Franco Berardi Bifo) at Accademia di Brera, Milan.
+Graduated in Literature (Aesthetics of Contemporary Art) at Ca' Foscari University, Venice, and a Master in New Technology for the Art (with a thesis about the Aesthetics of Pornography, advisors Prof. A. Lissoni and F. Berardi Bifo) at Accademia di Brera, Milan.
 Part of her research, between art and study, is dedicated to the aesthetics of sexuality.
-She is interested in creating fertile and disturbing (in the sense of "interfering with the normal arrangement or functioning of something") dialogue between art practice and academic research, sometimes collaborating with academics and academic institutions around the world.
+She is currently working on a long term project about sea and the notion of sexuality, including both a photographic and historical research.
+She is interested in creating fertile and disturbing dialogue between art practice and academic research, sometimes collaborating with academics and academic institutions around the world.

-Some of her projects are case study at International Academic Institutions and Universities: Royal College of Arts, London; Universidade Federal do Rio de Janeiro; Ca' Foscari University (ECLT, European Centre fo Living Technology); Council of the European Union, Bruxelles; Modena University; UNESCO, Paris; Istituto Veneto di Lettere, Scienze ed Arti, Venice.
+Some of her projects are case study at International Academic Institutions and Universities: Royal College of Arts, London; Universidade Federal do Rio de Janeiro; Ca' Foscari University (ECLT, European Centre for Living Technology); Council of the European Union, Bruxelles; Modena University; UNESCO, Paris; Bicocca University, Milan; Istituto Veneto di Lettere, Scienze ed Arti, Venice.

 Some of her photographic publications: Der Greif, Pizza Magazine, FotoFilmic.